lonycell/grafana.v7/docs/sources/variables/advanced-variable-format-options.md

 Syntax: `${var_name:option}`

-Test the formatting options on the [Grafana Play site](https://play.grafana.org/d/cJtIfcWiz/template-variable-formatting-options?orgId=1).
+Test the formatting options on the [ThingSPIN Play site](https://play.grafana.org/d/cJtIfcWiz/template-variable-formatting-options?orgId=1).

 If any invalid formatting option is specified, then `glob` is the default/fallback option.